andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/401-unauthorized-browsing-site-from-local-iis-instance.md

 ### Problem

   * Browsing the site locally continually prompts for my domain username and password.
-  * Credentials are never accepted / I&#8217;m never authenticated.
+  * Credentials are never accepted / I'm never authenticated.
   * Cancelling the login prompt ultimately responds with 401 Unauthorized.

 When accessing the site with Fiddler, IIS simply responds with 401 Unauthorized.